 Answer: Yes.
 FECFile stores names, addresses, transactions, and more.

-Answer: No, but the user manual is available on the FEC website where you can download a PDF file that contains the entire manual (http://www.fec.gov/support/index.shtml).
+Answer: No, but the user manual is available on the FEC website where you can print what you need.

 Answer: Right click inside the Reports window and select New.